zduny/mezzenger/mezzenger-webworker/README.md

 ```

-See [rust-webapp-template](https://github.com/zduny/rust-webapp-template) for more comprehenisve example.
+See [rust-webapp-template](https://github.com/zduny/rust-webapp-template) for more comprehensive example.

 ## see also